forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, however "relatively unknown" senders are rate limited to 1,000 connections per hour per hostname or IP.
 See the section on [Rate Limiting](#do-you-have-rate-limiting) and [Greylisting](#do-you-have-a-greylist) above.

-By "relatively unknown", we mean senders that do not appear in the [Whitelist](#do-you-have-a-whitelist).
+By "relatively unknown", we mean senders that do not appear in the [allowlist](#do-you-have-an-allowlist).

 If this limit is exceeded we send a "421" response code which tells the senders mail server to retry again later.